 Brayden said nothing.
 He just smiled.
 He already knew that it would be the craziest video ever.
 “RIP Gummy” quickly went from the millions to the hundreds of millions of views in less than a week, and his advertising revenues followed suit.
 The video’s success compounded the views on his previous videos, and soon he was into the billions of total views.
 He’d eventually trade in his condo for a mansion, his dirtbike for a ludicrously powerful street bike, and his pickup for an exotic sports car.
 His financial planner and investment strategist told him he’d never have to work a day in his life if he so chose.

 Sure, there was blow-back.
 In fact, the horrified outcry to “RIP Gummy” almost made Brayden regret his decision.
 Boring, basic people howled at his reaction to Brian’s body.
-News sites ran long articles exploring how he could be so cold and “nihilistic” (he had to look up that word).
+News sites ran long articles exploring how he could be so cold and “nihilistic” (he had to Google that word).
 Some people remotely diagnosed him as a sociopath.
-He was the fodder of nearly all social media for a days’ news cycle.
+He was the fodder of nearly all social media for a day’s news cycle.

 His friends and even his business manager worried that Brayden might have to perform a “reputation makeover” or an “apology tour,” but Brayden knew better.
 The most he had to do was post a video where he said “I’m sorry if I made anyone feel bad,” but he knew people would forget.